 fusionpbx cluster rds solution

 So, why a server outside of the RDS?
 Do not forget that this tries to save money because of the burst queries.
 So, keeping that in mind, the freeswitch database is a pure operational database.
 If the database content is deleted (you delete the tables), the next time FreeSWITCH restarts, it will re-create them.
-So, there is not a big reason to keep in a redundant database architecture such as the RDS.
+So, there is not a big reason to keep a redundant database architecture such as the RDS.

-The operational database (freeswitch database) is a small database if you compare it against the fusionpbx database hosted in the RDS.
+The operational database (freeswitch database) is small if you compare it against the fusionpbx database hosted in the RDS.
 A VPS with 2 vCPU, 2 GB of RAM and 25 GB of space is more than enough.

 If you were wondering what kind of information it is hosted, in general, is the status of all FreeSWITCH elements, such as: